A brief tour of OTB Applications¶

 $ mpirun -np $nb_procs --hostfile $PBS_NODEFILE \ otbcli_BundleToPerfectSensor \ -inp $ROOT/IMG_PHR1A_P_001/IMG_PHR1A_P_201605260427149_ORT_1792732101-001_R1C1.JP2 \ -inxs $ROOT/IMG_PHR1A_MS_002/IMG_PHR1A_MS_201605260427149_ORT_1792732101-002_R1C1.JP2 \ -out $ROOT/pxs.tif uint16 -ram 1024 ------------ JOB INFO 1043196.tu-adm01 ------------- JOBID : 1043196.tu-adm01 USER : michelj GROUP : ctsiap JOB NAME : OTB_mpi SESSION : 631249 RES REQSTED : mem=1575000mb,ncpus=560,place=free,walltime=04:00:00 RES USED : cpupercent=1553,cput=00:56:12,mem=4784872kb,ncpus=560,vmem=18558416kb, walltime=00:04:35 BILLING : 42:46:40 (ncpus x walltime) QUEUE : t72h ACCOUNT : null JOB EXIT CODE : 0 ------------ END JOB INFO 1043196.tu-adm01 ---------

-One can see that the registration and pan-sharpening of the panchromatic and multi-spectral bands of a Pleiades image has been split among 560 cpus and took only 56 seconds.
+One can see that the registration and pan-sharpening of the panchromatic and multi-spectral bands of a Pleiades image has been split between 560 CPUs and only took 56 seconds to complete.

 Note that this MPI parallel invocation of applications is only available for command-line calls to OTB applications, and only for images output parameters.